dorcas21/StoneDoc/source/community_module.rst

 The community module is primarily meant for recording household visits/episodes that are done by Community Health Workers.
 To achieve this, the following distinct activities are defined:

-Household registration:
+Household registration
 -----------------------
 A household refers to a house and its occupants.
 Unique households are defined during a household mapping activity.
 These details are captured into the com_household table and implemented through HouseholdController in StoneHMIS com_household table.

-Household Residents Registration:
+Household Residents Registration
 ---------------------------------
 These are the occupants of the house.
 A house must have residents for community health work to be done.